-Short Term Work Program Description Years to be Implemented Estimated Cost (\$) Responsible Party Possible Funding Sources Other Obtain Green Communities Program certification offered by the Atlanta Regional Commission.
-2020 Staff function Planning & Development Operating Budget Each Department within the City of Duluth is to complete and present a report of accomplishment based on this Community Work Program to the City Council at the annual Strategic Conference or at another time specified by Council.
-Annually Staff function All department heads Operating Budget Convert rail crossings in Downtown to quiet zones.
-2020-2024 \$300,000 each Planning & Development Capital Budget Create a fleet management plan for Planning & Development.
-Replace or add vehicles as needed.
-2019 \$60,000 per vehicle Planning & Development Operating Budget Adopt a strategy for logically reshaping the municipal boundary of Duluth and continue to utilize public art, landscaping and wayfinding to create attractive gateways and community boundaries.
-2019 Staff function Planning & Development; City Manager; City Council Operating Budget Apply for Plan First designation through the Department of Community Affairs.
-2019 Staff function Planning & Development Operating Budget Expand and improve the Duluth N.O.W. program by partnering with neighborhoods on clean up events, public outreach and education, enforcing property maintenance and zoning regulations within neighborhoods.
-2019-2023 Staff function Planning & Development Operating Budget
+Report of Accomplishments Description Status Notes Each Department within the City of Duluth is to complete and present a report of accomplishment based on this Community Work Program to the City Council at the annual Strategic Conference or at another time specified by Council.
+Cancelled This item is a broad policy statement or routine city operation, and has been removed from the short-term work program.
+Convert rail crossings in Downtown to quiet zones.
+Underway This project is to be completed in 2025 Adopt a strategy for logically reshaping the municipal boundary of Duluth and continue to utilize public art, landscaping and wayfinding to create attractive gateways and community boundaries.
+Underway Expand and improve the Duluth N.O.W. program by partnering with neighborhoods on clean up events, public outreach and education, enforcing property maintenance and zoning regulations within neighborhoods.
+Underway Apply for Plan First Designation through the Department of Community Affairs Complete City received this designation in 2019.